Nsix6/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

 Log in as each user and attempt to view, create, edit, or delete content.

 Confirm that access is restricted according to the group’s assigned permissions.

+Implementing HTTPS and Secure Redirects in Django

+SSL/TLS Certificates: Encrypt all traffic between client and server.

+SECURE_SSL_REDIRECT: Forces all requests to HTTPS.

+HSTS (Strict Transport Security): Instructs browsers to always use HTTPS for the domain and subdomains.

+Secure Cookies: Ensures session and CSRF cookies are only sent over HTTPS.

+X-Frame-Options: Prevents clickjacking by disallowing iframes.

+Content-Type Nosniff: Stops browsers from guessing MIME types.

+XSS Filter: Enables browser’s built-in protection against cross-site scripting.